Pick and place automation refers to using robots and automated equipment to pick up items from point A and place them in point B.

 - CNC machines: From lathes and mills to routers and grinders, CNC executes pre-programmed tasks precisely, giving a boost to accuracy, consistency, and output.

-- Industrial robots & collaborative robots (cobots): These bots take care of repetitive tasks like material handling, loading/unloading machines, and even performing basic machining operations — all at high speeds.
+- Industrial robots & collaborative robots (cobots): These bots take care of repetitive jobs like material handling, loading/unloading machines, and even performing basic machining operations — all at high speeds.
+The popular types include SCARA, Delta, Cartesian, and six-axis robots.

 - Automated material handling systems: Conveyor belts, robotic arms, and automated storage and retrieval systems (ASRS) can significantly streamline material flow.